New Zealand citizenship offers a gateway to a fulfilling and prosperous life in this picturesque island nation.

 Where a New Zealand citizen requires a visa, there are 26 countries where they can do so online, leaving only 23 countries where citizens must go through the regular visa application process.

-Ways to Get New Zealand Citizenship
+How to Obtain New Zealand Citizenship

 New Zealand citizenship by birth